csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 An **assertion** is a predicate expressing a condition that we wish the database always to satisfy.
 Domain constraints and referential-integrity constraints are special forms of assertions.
 We have paid substantial attention to these forms of assertions because they are easily tested and apply to a wide range of database applications.
 However, there are many constraints that we cannot express by using only these special forms.
 Two examples of such constraints are:

-• For each tuple in the _student_ relation, the value of the attribute _tot cred_ must equal the sum of credits of courses that the student has completed success- fully.
+• For each tuple in the _student_ relation, the value of the attribute _tot cred_ must equal the sum of credits of courses that the student has completed successfully.

 • An instructor cannot teach in two different classrooms in a semester in the same time slot.1